 If your fault falls below that threshold, you can still recover damages, but they would be lowered based on your percentage of fault.
 In other words, if you are 20 percent at fault, your damages would be reduced by 20 percent.

-This is important when it comes to winter driving accidents.
+This is important when it comes to bad weather vehicle crashes.
 The other driver – or many other drivers if it is a chain reaction crash – may try to assign blame to you in an attempt to reduce your damages or prevent you from recovering damages altogether.
 We can build a strong case for your financial recovery that counters those arguments.

 While even a cautious driver can find themselves involved in a winter driving accident, you can help to reduce your risks by following these AAA winter driving tips: